 The real value of this seems to be in opening a market that just plain didn’t exist before.
 I wanted to find an interesting place to stay that would connect me to the community that I am visiting.
 I also needed to spend less than the numbers that were coming up when I plugged my dates and destination into the traditional travel search engines.
 Air BnB is arguably the best known of what seems like a multitude of web marketplaces that have sprung up in recent years that offered a potential match to what I was looking for.

 The interface is pretty similar to that of standard hotel booking sites.
 You enter arrival and departure dates, indicate price range preferences as desired, and enter a location by name, postal code, or by using a map.
 If I had needed to be at a specific place for the trip I am on, the service probably wouldn’t have worked for me.
-There are relatively few listings for any one place that might work for me as I am traveling in a pretty rural area.
+There are relatively few listings for any single place that might work for me as I am traveling in a pretty rural area.
 If I had been going to a big city, that probably wouldn’t have been a problem.
 The good news is that anyone can easily find out what the Air BnB market is in an area by just doing a search to see what comes back, Because I wanted to be in a region rather than in a specific town, the map search worked great for me.
-I was able to easily bring up a map showing all of the properties that met my price range bracket.
+I was able to easily display a map showing all of the properties within my specified price range.
 It was then easy to take a look at each one that interested me.

 Each day I’ve had the opportunity to chat with the hosts and have picked up valuable info that is enriching my explorations.
-I think we’ve built a nice, temporal personal relationship (as opposed to merely a transactional relationship.
-This is not that unusual for staying at a small bed and breakfast home ‘found through any method, but the point is that Air BnB specializes in and aggregates these kind of opportunities.
+I think we’ve built a nice, temporal personal relationship (as opposed to merely a transactional relationship).
+This is not that unusual for staying at a small bed and breakfast home ‘found through any method, but the point is that Air BnB specializes in and aggregates this kind of opportunity.